Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 • Some programs require borrowers to be in a specific field or occupation.

-• Other programs only apply to federal student loans.
+• Other programs apply only to federal student loans.

 • Student loan forgiveness can also have tax consequences.